ChrisWiegman/kana/README.md

 Two wp-cli commands I find myself using regularly when working on WordPress are `wp transient delete --all` and `wp cache flush`.
 I use them so often that it seemed like a good idea to make them easier to access with Kana.
 As a result I've added the `kana flush` command which will call both on the specified site.

+# Viewing the Kana changelog

+It's always good to know what's changed before updating.
+You can use `kana changelog` to take to Kana's releases on GitHub where you can view the current changes and look for anything you might want to wait on.

 # This project is under active development

 Note that I am using this project for my own work and it is under active development.
 Some of the things I'm currently working on include: